Good Nature Agro

 Do you receive any support from outside the company?

-Sunday: We raised 2.1 billion USD with various investors last year.
+Sunday: We raised 2.1 million USD with various investors last year.
 In addition, we have won some grants, like a one million USD grant from the EU.
 We also collaborate with NGOs, mostly on trainings and specific projects.
 For them, this guarantees their long-term impact after their projects have been terminated.